In this blog post, We will cover the installation of Tomcat 9 on

 The advantages of the above services are that the developer need not write this and can concentrate on his business logic.

-Web server is a server which serves the plain request and gives the response. apache web server need not be talking to the database
+A web server is a server that serves the plain request and gives the response.
+Apache webserver need not be talking to the database

-But in a production scenario, Apache httpd server acts front controller which delegates the request to the application server, the application server talks to the database and do the business logic and send the response to the web server, finally web server sends the response to a client.
+But in a production scenario, the Apache HTTPd server acts front controller which delegates the request to the application server.
+The application server talks to the database and does the business logic and sends the response to the web server, finally the web server sends the response to a client.

 How to know which tomcat version is running on the machine

 With the command line, you can go to the bin folder of your tomcat directory.

 Run this command if you are in windows,